greco-project/pvcompare/docs/pv_feedin.rst

-Because of the early stage of the development of the technology, no outdoor measurement data is available to draw correlations for temperature dependencies or spectral dependencies which are of great impact for multijunction cells.
+Because of the early stage of the development of the technology, no outdoor measurement data is available to draw correlations for temperature dependencies or spectral dependencies which are of great impact for multi-junction cells.

 Modeling PeroSi
 ---------------